Multimodal Transportation Pricing Alliance Design: Large-Scale Optimization for Rapid Gains

 \section{SOS2 Coordinate Descent Subroutines}

-This section specifies subroutines of SOS2 Coordinate Descent, presented in Algorithm \ref{A:SOS2_CD}.
-The subroutine {\sc Search Directions} provides a comprehensive ordered list of search directions that can be multidimensional and/or randomized or neither.
-The subroutine {\sc Generate Anchors} computes an ordered set of evenly spaced SOS2 anchors along the specified search direction.
-In case of a multidimensional search direction, we determine the range of slopes that will ensure that the line spans the selected dimension, and sample uniformly from that range.
+This section specifies two subroutines of SOS2 Coordinate Descent, presented in Algorithm \ref{A:SOS2_CD}. {\sc Search Directions} provides a comprehensive ordered list of search directions that can be multidimensional and/or randomized (or neither), while {\sc Generate Anchors} computes an ordered set of evenly spaced SOS2 anchors along the specified search direction.
+In case of a multidimensional search direction, it determines the range of slopes that will ensure that the line spans the selected dimension, and samples uniformly from that range.

 Figure \ref{F:slopes} visualizes the computation of the slope range in lines \eqref{slopeBegin}-\eqref{slopeEnd} of the {\sc Generate Anchors} procedure.
 The most negative slope of a line passing through the current solution is determined by the maximum of the slopes of the two line segments connecting the current solution to the upper left and bottom right corners of the diagram.
 Similarly, the most positive slope is determined by the minimum of the slopes of the two line segments connecting the current solution to the lower left and upper right corners.